hieutranCS/C-Project/README.md

 ## Usage
-* Run main.cpp in the terminal to start.
+* Run start.cpp in the terminal to start the program.